 The drop in sales of the automotive segment in India created the need for government intervention.
 A series of initiatives were announced by the finance minister to encourages customers and additional incentives to encourage government agencies as well to purchase new vehicles.
 The government is also in favor of electric vehicles with its incentives and reduced taxes.
 Maruti Suzuki announced the launch of its electric car ‘Futuro-E’ at the 2020 Auto Expo.
 The electric vehicle would be the first intervention of the company in the electric vehicle market, where major competitors had already stepped in.
 The Indian EV market was estimated to grow by more than two billion U.S. dollars by 2023 and the largest stakeholder in the domestic car segment has aimed to grab the top-spot in the zero-emission segment as well.

 The automotive sector experienced a decline in the second half of 2019.
 As per the Society of Indian Automobile Manufacturers, the passenger vehicle sales across the south Asian country dropped by over 23 percent in the month of September.
 The same month, commercial vehicles witnessed an exponential dip of about 62 percent in sales.
 Facing its worst slowdown in decades, the slump in the automotive sector continued in what was the fourth largest auto industry in the world.
-Although the industry was estimated to employ over a million people in 2020, the continued struggle within the sector could result in a massive loss in employment opportunities.
+Although the industry to employed over a million people in 2017, the continued struggle within the sector could result in a massive loss in employment opportunities.
 To compensate for the loss in sales, leading producers such as Maruti Suzuki, Tata Motors and others declared non-working days, to maintain the balance in production and sales of vehicles.